chris-martin/code-review/web.md

 #### Non-vendor-specific properties last

-[The standard CSS property should go last](http://www.456bereastreet.com/archive/201009/remember_non-vendor-prefixed_css_3_properties_and_put_them_last/) to make sure it overrides the vendor-specific ones in browsers that support both the standard and a vendor-prefixed property.
+[The standard CSS property should go last](http://www.456bereastreet.com/archive/201009/remember_non-vendor-prefixed_css_3_properties_and_put_them_last/) to make sure it overrides the vendor-specific properties in browsers that support both the standard and a vendor-prefixed property.